maciekr91/Computer-Vision-with-MNIST-dataset/README.md

 ## Project plan and goals

-In this project I will use Python3 in Jupyter Notebook.
-For data preparation and visaulization I will use standard libraries like numpy, pandas and matplotlib.
+In this project I use Python3 in Jupyter Notebook.
+For data preparation and visaulization standard libraries like numpy, pandas and matplotlib are used.
 Main goal of this project is to get familiar with Neural Networks using Tensorflow/Keras framework.
 I want to experiment with different network architectures and adjust other parameters in order to reach as good accuracy score as possible.
 I will focus on Fully Connected Neural Networks and Convolutional Neural Networks.

 ## Final result